 Yours in finding breakfast,

-Brioche French toast loaded with cinnamon!
-Super easy and incredibly flexible, this method for New Orlean’s-style cinnamon lost bread is a crowd-pleaser.
-If you’re in the mood to share, that is!
+This cinnamon brioche French toast is loaded with flavor and smothered in a fresh fruit compote.
+Incredibly simple to whip up, this method calls for ample spoonfuls of cinnamon as is traditional in New Orleans.
+And it's a real crowd-pleaser.
+If you're in the mood to share, that is.

 Ingredients